BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Skin-changer** `ACTIVE`

-At the beginning of his Activation, Grimbeorn can change his form from Bear to Man.
-If he does, replace the Bear model with the Man model in base contact.
-If there is no space, Grimbeorn cannot transform.
-He may then continue his Activation as normal.
-Once transformed, he uses the Grimbeorn profile, though his Wounds, Might, Will and Fate Points remain shared between both profiles.
+At the beginning of his Activation, Grimbeorn the Bear can change his form from Bear to Man.
+If he does, place the Man model in base contact with the Bear model, and then remove the Bear model from play.
+If there is no space to place the Man model, then Grimbeorn cannot transform.
+Once he has transformed, Grimbeorn may continue his Activation as normal, including Charging in which case check the Line of Sight from the newly placed Man model to determine whether Grimbeorn can Charge.
+Once Grimbeorn the Bear has transformed, he uses the Grimbeorn profile - though his Wounds, Might, Will and Fate Points remain the same between both profiles.

 - **Leader of the Beornings** `PASSIVE`